w3f/Grants-Program/applications/tdot.md

 ### Ecosystem Fit

-tDOT will be minted on Acala since it's the DeFi hub in the Polkadot ecosystem.
-Acala provides both staked DOT, namely LDOT and crowdloan DOT, namely LCDOT which are both mainstream DOT assets.
-LCDOT-DOT and LDOT-DOT will be the first two xDOT-DOT pools as well as the first two minters of tDOT. tDOT unifies all DOT liquidity on Acala and it can be used in Acala's native DeFi applications.
+tDOT will be minted on a single parachain which is the hosting parachain for tDOT.
+It can be migrated to a different parachain or even a dedicated parachain.
+The hosting parachain can deploy its own xDOT-DOT pools so that tDOT is minted locally.

-Parachains such as Parallel can deploy xDOT-DOT pools on their own chains and mint tDOT on Acala.
+Any other parachains such as Acala and Parallel which have their own native DOT derivatives can deploy xDOT-DOT pools on their own chains and mint tDOT on the hosting chain as remote minters.
 Their benefits include:

 * The xDOT-DOT pool provides a stable swap between xDOT and DOT;
 * The xDOT-DOT liquidity is locked in its original chain while minting tDOT so the parachains can retain its TVL;
-* The minted tDOT can be bridged to other chains other than Acala.
+* The minted tDOT can be bridged to other chains other than the hosting parachain.
 For example, the minted tDOT can be bridged back to Parallel and be used as collateral of Parallel's lending applicaiton.

 For the whole Polkadot network, a standardized DOT derivative can service the entire Polkadot ecosystem; it can unify all forms of DOT liquidity and unleash maximum usability for DOT across Parachains.